calguy1000/vagrant-cmsms/README.txt

 Special folders:
    /home/vagrant/htdocs is linked (bindfs mount) to /var/www
-   - vagrant user (via ssh) can modify files in ~/htdocs to effect the website
+   The vagrant user (via ssh or "vagrant ssh") can modify files in ~/htdocs to effect the website.

 Databases:
-   dflt  u: dflt p: dflt
+   name:  dflt
+   user:  dflt
+   pass:  dflt